CapsuleEndoscope/VirtualCapsuleEndoscopy/README.md

 ```sh
 git clone https://github.com/CapsuleEndoscope/VirtualCapsuleEndoscopy.git
 ```
+Now, you will need open Unity Hub and simply create a new Unity project by adding VR-Caps-Unity.
+Then, simply open the Unity by clicking on the project you just added.

+The opening scene (Clinic Setup) is our default scene.
+You can navigate other scenes by [Scenes](Assets/Scenes).

+#### Creating Synthetic Data

+For data creation tool, please open Data Collect scene from [Scenes](Assets/Scenes).

 ### 2. Creating a New Environment

-After installing all dependiences, you will need open Unity and simply create a new Unity project.
+After installing all dependiences,
 Then, you need to import the following assets into it:

 1. GI Organs